Burke-Lauenroth-Lab/workflow_guidelines/README.md

 5. Share and backup your development commits on the remote repository.
 Our standard method for publishing local contributions to the github.com repository:
     0. Make sure you are on the development branch: `git checkout <branch>`
+    1. Make sure the staging area is clean: `git status`
-    1. Make local commit(s) to the development branch (see previous step)
+    2. Make local commit(s) to the development branch (see previous step)
-    2. Import/merge new commits from remote/upstream to local repository branch: `git pull origin <branch>`
+    3. In case someone else is working on the same development branch, then import/merge new commits from remote/upstream to local branch: `git pull origin <branch>`
+    4. In case the master branch has changed considerably or contains important updates, then rebase/merge with master
+        - `git rebase master` or `git merge master`
+        - remove potential rebase conflicts, mark the resolved files with `git add` or `git rm`, and continue with `git rebase --continue` or `git merge --continue`
+        - and conclude `git commit -am "<message>"`
-    3. Push/export local project history to remote/upstream: `git push origin <branch>` Text tools, e.g., Winmerge/Textwrangler, compare two files (versions of the same file) and offer the possibility to take over changes from either version to the other version.
-Such functionality can be very helpful to resolve conflicts during merging.
+    5. Push/export local project history to remote/upstream: `git push origin <branch>`

 6. Repeat steps 3-5 until the development branch is ready for deployment.
 Open a [pull request](https://help.github.com/articles/creating-a-pull-request/) and ask for feedback from the team members.
 It usually does not hurt if someone else than the developer does a test on a feature, since another person may test differently.